the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### How to do it

-You resolve a conflict by editing the file to manually merge the parts of the file that git had trouble merging.
+You resolve a conflict by editing the file to manually merge the parts of the file that Git had trouble merging.
 This may mean discarding either your changes or someone else's or doing a mix of the two.
 You will also need to delete the '<<<<<<<', '=======', and '>>>>>>>' in the file.
 So in this project the users may decide in favour of one `hello world` over another, or they may decide to replace the conflict with

 ```
 print('Hello World!!!')
 ```

 Once you've fixed the conflicts commit the new version.
 You've now resolved the conflict.
-If, during the process, you need a reminder of which files the conflicts are in you can use `git status` to find out.
+If, during the process, you need a reminder of which files the conflicts are in you can use `Git status` to find out.

 If you find there are particularly nasty conflicts and you want to abort the merge you can using
 ```
-git merge --abort
+Git merge --abort
 ```

 ### Good practise for resolving merge conflicts